Get

 Image Credit: Africa Studio, Shutterstock

 High-quality fish oils contain DHA and EPA, which are omega-3 fatty acids beneficial to skin health.
 They maintain the skin’s barrier properties to prevent your dog’s skin from drying out.
 Fish oil has anti-inflammatory properties that can benefit the skin, joints, eyes, heart, and digestive system.
-Talk to your vet about the correct dosage for your dog.
+Talk to a vet about the correct dosage for your dog.

 6. Chia Seeds